1. How does Project Date Night Work?

 9. Can I schedule a babysitter to watch my child while I’m away on a trip?

-– an updated list of local emergency contacts that are allowed to care for and make medical decisions regarding the child; If there is no one – we need notarized permission that will allow us to make those decisions in case of emergency when parents are unreachable;
+– an updated list of local emergency contacts that are allowed to care for and make medical decisions regarding your child; If there is no one – we need notarized permission that will allow us to make those decisions in case of emergency when parents are unreachable;

 – the exact information of your child’s schedule for the time you are away, including meal plan and $ for food shopping/activities if necessary;

-– the essential school information including access to the school’s communication system; the sitter should also be listed at school as an emergency contact for when parents are traveling;
+– the essential school information, including access to the school’s communication system; the sitter should also be listed at school as an emergency contact for when parents are traveling;

-10. My child is sick, can I still get a babysitter?
+10. My child is sick; Can I still get a babysitter?

 To be more specific: